datacentricdesign/wheelchair-design-platform/platform/workshops/Workshop1.md

 The process take a few seconds as the hub generate an access token for your Thing.

-COPY A SAVE THIS TOKEN in a file, it will be shown only once and enable your wheelchair to communicate with the hub.
+**COPY AND SAVE THIS TOKEN** in a file, it will be shown only once and enable your wheelchair to communicate with the hub.
 You can also save the thing id, but you can always go back to the manager to retrieve this id.

-### Python example
+# 2. Generating and Visualising Data

 Back to Atom and your project, let's create a first Python example.

+## 2.1 Dependencies

 We use Pip to install the dependencies we need, listed in the file requirements.txt.
 This file contains a dependence to the library writen for the Data-Centric Design Hub as well as the a dependence for MQTT, a communication protocol we use to talk to the hub.

-In Atom, open a terminal from the top menu 'View > Terminal > New Terminal Window' and execute the following command.
+Open the Atom terminal from the top menu 'View > Terminal > New Terminal Window' and execute the following command.

 ```bash